KentStateWeb/rwd/_posts/2016-02-12-week5-preview.md

 This is a continuation of your group project assignments.
 For this piece, you'll be examining the content your "client" provided and editing/organizing it within Google Drive.
 You'll then add the link to your content to your project repository in GitHub and submit the link to me via Blackboard (as a group).

-You'll have a few minutes to turn this in via GitHub at the beginning of class.
+You'll have about 20 minutes to turn this in via GitHub at the beginning of class, so don't worry too much about submitting (unless you like the challenge!).

-<a href="/class/assignments/content/" class="button small">View Content/Architecture Details</a>
+<a href="http://www.rwdkent.com/class/assignments/content/" class="button small">View Content/Architecture Details</a>

 ### Reading